 You might look at her life and think, that's not a good life.
 You might judge some of her choices and think less of her.
 Others may pass by her and feel sorry for her.

 The most important thing I got to do that day wasn't to look for properties, or judge the worthiness of the rental income possibilities of a house.
-That day, I got to look at Angie in the eye and tell her, words that shouldn't mean much from a stranger, but I told her I was proud of her.
+That day, I got to look at Angie in the eye and tell her, words that shouldn't mean much from a stranger, but in that moment, they seemed to.
+I told her I was proud of her.
 The tears in her eyes showed those simple words from this simple Realtor who simply just met her, actually mattered.
 They became part of her journey.
 Part of my journey.

 My journey is not backwards, just not what I expected.
 I learned that on my journey at the little purple house.
 Your journey, though more difficult, painful or different than you expected isn't backwards.
 You're moving, you're inspiring, you're loved.